fabriceyhc/nc_diversity_attacks/README.md

-	'pert_acc'              : the model's accuracy when the adversaries are provided as input 'orig_acc'              : the model's accuracy when the original inputs are used 'attack_success_rate'   : the success rate of the adversarial attack with diversity regularization 'neuron_coverage_000'   : the model's neuron coverage when t=0.00 'neuron_coverage_020'   : the model's neuron coverage when t=0.20 'neuron_coverage_050'   : the model's neuron coverage when t=0.50 'neuron_coverage_075'   : the model's neuron coverage when t=0.75 'inception_score'       : the inception score of the adversaries 'fid_score_64'          : the FID score of the original inputs vs. adversaries at dim=64 (not reported in paper) 'fid_score_2048'        : the FID score of the original inputs vs. adversaries at dim=2048 (standard FID measure)
+	'pert_acc'              : the model's accuracy when the adversaries are provided as input 'orig_acc'              : the model's accuracy when the original inputs are used 'attack_success_rate'   : the success rate of the adversarial attack with diversity regularization 'neuron_coverage_000'   : the model's neuron coverage when threshold t=0.00 'neuron_coverage_020'   : the model's neuron coverage when threshold t=0.20 'neuron_coverage_050'   : the model's neuron coverage when threshold t=0.50 'neuron_coverage_075'   : the model's neuron coverage when threshold t=0.75 'inception_score'       : the inception score of the adversaries 'fid_score_64'          : the FID score of the original inputs vs. adversaries at dim=64 (not reported in paper) 'fid_score_2048'        : the FID score of the original inputs vs. adversaries at dim=2048 (standard FID measure)